tevaughan/modgraph/README.md

 - Install `libgsl-dev`.
 - Install GNU `make`.
 - Clone this repository.
-- At the top level, type (for example) `make 17` in order to bring up a rendering of the graphs for the modulus, 17.
+- At the top level, type (for example) `make 33` in order to bring up a rendering of the graphs for the modulus, 33.
 - The renderer is `asy` (part of `asymptote`), which allows one to spin the three-dimensionally rendered scene around or to zoom in or out.

+Here is a rendering of the graphs for 33:

 ![33](33.png)